COMING SOON!

 Bringing both passion and expertise, Kepra develops educational programs that expand wellness initiatives, promote cultural change, and support healthier, longer careers in high-risk professions.
 Her work blends clinical insight with a deep understanding of the responder lifestyle, risks, and challenges.

-SME topics
+SME TOPICS

 Cardiac Health in the Fire Service – Understanding risks, prevention, and early detection